Liamos-Prod/Pipeliam-External/README.md

 # Pipeliam-External
-A pipeline built for Blender, but is external, with registration keys and linked to google drive
+A pipeline built for Blender, but is external, with registration keys and linked to google drive.

+To change the google drive access :